|Back in 1989 I decided to take up a new

 My favorite television show of all time is The Twilight Zone.
 I can't say that I have seen all of the episodes, but I have seen quite a few.
 (I stayed up way too late in high school.)
 There were many excellent episodes, but I love Time Enough at Last.
 That is the episode where the late Burgess Meredith loves to read and read and read, but his wife constantly taunts him about it.
 While on his lunch break at the bank he works for, he goes into the bank vault for some quiet reading.
 When he comes out, he finds that the whole world has been blown to smithereens and that he is the last man alive.
 He now has all the time in the world to read, but in the typical Twilight Zone twist, his glasses shatter and he can no longer see the printed word.

 I love to go to the movies.
 Among my favorites are The Shawshank Redemption, Rear Window, Psycho (I'm a big Hitchcock fan), and The Wizard of Oz.
 I can't think of the worst.
 I guess I just put the bad ones out of my mind and forget about them.
-One recent movie that I really liked was The Pianist.
+Three recent movies that I really liked are The Artist, The King's Speech, and Yesterday.